 Why Straighten Your Smile?

 For starters, straightening your smile is a want for aesthetic purposes.
-Everyone wants a straight, beautiful smile that they aren’t afraid to show off.
-You shouldn’t be holding back or hiding your smile when you’re laughing or out in public.
-But crooked teeth can actually cause dental problems as well, not just aesthetic ones.
+Everyone wants a straight, beautiful smile they aren’t afraid to show off.
+You shouldn’t hold back or hide your smile when you’re laughing or out in public.
+But crooked teeth can also cause dental problems, not just aesthetic ones.

 Crooked teeth are harder to clean.
-They’re often cramped, making it hard to clean all of the surface areas of your smile.
-If you aren’t able to clean your teeth properly, you’re at a higher risk of plaque and tartar buildup.
-This means that you’re more likely to develop tooth decay and gum disease.
+They’re often cramped, making it hard to clean all your smile’s surface areas.
+If you can’t clean your teeth properly, you’re at a higher risk of plaque and tartar buildup.
+This means you’re more likely to develop tooth decay and gum disease.
+Even if you’re brushing, flossing, and seeing the dentist as you should, sometimes even specialized dental tools can’t reach these areas.
+You’re still at high risk for tooth decay and gum disease.

 Frequently Asked Questions